 II.
-2017 UMP AMENDMENT MANAGEMENT ACTIONS
+2018 UMP AMENDMENT MANAGEMENT ACTIONS

-New management actions are identified and analyzed in this 2017 UMP Amendment.
+New management actions are identified and analyzed in this 2018 UMP Amendment.
 The potential environmental impacts and the attendant proposed mitigation measures for any new or modified management actions are also identified and discussed.
 The potential impacts and the identified mitigation measures for the previously approved UMP management actions remain in effect and will not be repeated here, but are incorporated by reference.

-Gore's acreage and uphill capacity have increased 131 percent and 142 percent respectively over the past 20 years.
+&lt;sup>1 Gore's acreage and uphill capacity have increased 131 percent and 142 percent respectively over the past 20 years.

 The following lists the New Management Actions that are the subject of this UMP Amendment and that can be undertaken after the UMP Amendment is adopted.
-See Figure ES-1, 2017 Master Plan (South) and Figure ES-2, 2017 Master Plan (North).
+See Figure ES-1, 2018 Master Plan (South) and Figure ES-2, 2018 Master Plan (North).